If the insurer disputes liability for your claim there is help available.

 - it was not 'reasonably necessary' to have the medical treatment or other claim-related expenses.

 When disputes happen there is help available to have it resolved.
-Give us a call on 13 10 50 and we can also talk you through the process outlined below.

 Request a review by the insurer

-The first step is to contact the insurer and request they review the decision.
+You may contact the insurer and request they review the decision.

 The insurer must respond to you in writing within 14 days of receiving the request for a review.
 The insurer will either decide to overturn or modify the original decision or maintain the decision.